 Hello and Aloha

-Welcome to Foster Law Offices.
-We are a bankruptcy, personal injury and real estate law firm with offices in both Washington and Hawaii.
+Welcome to fosterlawoffices.com.
+We are a personal injury, business, real estate, and bankruptcy law firm with offices in both Washington and Hawaii.

-The purpose of our website is to provide you with information about our law practice and an overview of what you can expect when you retain Foster Law Offices to represent you in your legal matter.
-Founded in 2003 by attorney Jeffrey E. Foster, Foster Law Offices puts Mr. Foster's legal expertise and highly competitive spirit to work on our client's behalf to provide superior legal representation in the areas of personal injury, bankruptcy and real estate law.
+Our website is here to provide you with information about our law practice and what you can expect when you retain Foster Law Offices to represent you in your legal matter.
+Founded in 2003 by attorney Jeffrey E. Foster, Foster Law Offices puts Mr. Foster's legal expertise and highly competitive spirit to work on our client's behalf to provide superior legal representation in the areas of personal injury, business, bankruptcy, and real estate law.
 Representation in civil litigation matters is accepted on a case-by-case basis.

 At Foster Law Offices, we are not motivated by the recognition we receive from our peers or the praise of a judge or juror.
 Our sole motivation is to obtain the best results for our clients.
-Whether it's a lucrative settlement, a hard fought bankruptcy discharge, reorganization or litigation victory, or a successful closing in a real estate sale or acquisition, we work tirelessly to engineer results.
+Whether it's a lucrative settlement, a hard fought bankruptcy discharge, reorganization or litigation victory, or a successful closing in a real estate sale or acquisition, we work tirelessly to engineer the quality results you deserve.

-Our formula for success is fairly straightforward: Listen, listen and listen more to our clients.
+Our formula for success is fairly straightforward: listen, listen, and listen more to our clients.
 As attorneys, the majority of our time is spent communicating.
-However, lawyers spend far too much time talking and not enough time listening when it comes to client communication.
+However, lawyers can spend far too much time talking and not enough time listening when it comes to client communication.
 We strive to reverse this trend by making your voice the priority in our conversations.

 Get to Know Us

-We welcome you to peruse the information we have compiled on our website in order to gain further insight and a better understanding of how we may be able to assist you in obtaining the best for you in your legal matter.
+We welcome you to peruse our website in order to gain further insight into how we may be able to assist you in obtaining the best for you in your legal matter.
 Below you will find a brief overview of our practice areas.
-Additional information can be found by clicking on the various page links located on the top and side of the page.
+Additional information can be found by clicking on the page links located on the top and side of the page.

 If you would like to discuss your specific legal needs with an attorney at Foster Law Offices, we can be reached by phone at (206) 442-9500 or (808) 348-7800, or if you prefer to submit your inquiry in writing, please email us at: firstname.lastname@example.org.